stonepros/stone/doc/radosgw/admin.rst

  Admin Guide
 =============

-Once you have your Ceph Object Storage service up and running, you may administer the service with user management, access controls, quotas and usage tracking among other features.
+Once you have your Stone Object Storage service up and running, you may administer the service with user management, access controls, quotas and usage tracking among other features.